Inspectors

 Provider config editor

 Embedded inside Flow Settings (default provider) and inside voice-agent inspectors (per-node override).
+The saved-provider picker has been removed; the editor writes the selected provider configuration inline into the flow.
 The editor adapts to the chosen mode:

 - Realtime — single provider running STT, LLM, and TTS in one connection (OpenAI Realtime, Azure Realtime, …).
 Pick the model, voice, transcription model, VAD, tools, audio noise reduction.